AKG Centre attack: Congress rejects CPI (M) charges | Politics

 In his reaction, Leader of Opposition in the state Assembly, V D Satheesan said the party leadership had no knowledge of the midnight incident and would let the police investigate and ascertain the truth.

-Alleging that the people of the state clearly know that the Congress party and its workers were the ones who plan and execute such attacks, he asked the ruling party to explain on what grounds they were levelling charges against them.
+Noting that the people of the state clearly know that the Congress party and its workers were not the ones who plan and execute such attacks, he asked the ruling party to explain on what grounds they were levelling charges against them.

 ''The CCTV visuals were not clear...
 Let the police probe and find out the real culprits..
 The Left government is facing a series of allegations and they are on the defense due to our ongoing protests.
 Those who want to shift the attention and focus from the present issues are the ones behind the attack,'' he told reporters.